SilverC0de/SilverC0de/README.md

 - 🥹 Obsessed about building scalable backend achitecture
 - 👓 I’m currently learning Golang
 - 📚 I read a lot on psychology and system design
-- 🎵 I play the piano with my free time
+- 🎵 I play the piano with my free time.

 <br>